 Information to collect

-• Your client-side log of the restore call: did it return zero transactions or some?
+originalTransactionIDfrom App Store Connect, then Sales, then Transactions. - Your client-side log of the restore call: did it return zero transactions, or some?

-• Server-side log at receipt-validation endpoint: status codes, response bodies.
+- Server-side log at the validation endpoint: status codes and response bodies.

-• Whether the user is on the same Apple ID across devices (Settings → tap their name).
+- Whether the user is on the same Apple Account across devices (Settings, then tap their name at the top).

 Shortest path to fix